ga-dc/wdi7_quiz10/readme.md

 theBody.style.backgroundColor = "red";
 ```

-> .querySelectorAll returns an array of all the elements that match the selector in parentheses, and you can't apply .style to an array of elements.
+> .querySelectorAll returns an array of all the elements that match the selector in parentheses, and you can't apply .style directly an array - if that's what you wanted to do you'd have to loop over each item.
 Since there is only one body element in a given HTML document, you should instead use .querySelector, which will return only the first instance of an element that matches the selector.

 ## Question 4